ahmedmchamed/polymorphism_composition_quiz_hw/polymorphism_composition_quiz.md

 You can only perform single inheritance from another class in Java, but there can be an inheritance chain where there are multiple single inheritances.
 Classes can implement multiple interfaces, however, and also take on the "form" of that interface type.
+In that sense, there can be multiple forms that an object can take.

 **5. Give an example of when you could use polymorphism.**

-In the use of an abstract class that multiple derived classes can inherit a set of common methods from.
+In the use of an abstract class that multiple derived classes can inherit a set of common methods and attributes/properties from.

 # Composition